timothymin/timothymin.github.io/_posts/2025-04-13-what-is-value-function.md

 Value in MDP is the expected utility of a particular state, following a given policy.

-There are two value functions, state value function $V$, and state-action value function $Q$.
+There are two value functions, state value function $V$, and state-action value function $Q$ .

 - **State value function**
-State value function is a mapping from state $s$ to the expected return starting from $s$, following $\pi$.
+State value function is a mapping from state $s$ to the expected return starting from $s$, following $\pi$ .

 $$
 V^\pi(s)=\mathbb{E}[G_t|s_{t}=s]